pivot-access-ltd/bma-offline-docs/src/using-jq-with-the-maas-cli-6027.md

 libvirt-vm-6	Deployed
 ```

 This is tabulated, but the number of spaces between the columns is a little big, and, if there's an unusually long value in one of the fields, it may throw the tabulation off for that line.
 Something could have been added to jq for that, but there is no need, since Ubuntu already has the column utility.
-Piping the output of the command so far to column -t (-t for “tabs”) will normalize the tab spacing to the data and ensure that each column is exactly long enough for the longest value in that column:
+Piping the output of the command so far to column -t (-t for “tabs”) will normalise the tab spacing to the data and ensure that each column is exactly long enough for the longest value in that column:

 ```nohighlight
 maas admin machines read | jq -r '(.[] | [.hostname, .status_name]) | @tsv' | column -t
 ```

-This command result is very similar to the previous output, though you'll notice that the field spacing is neatly optimized to the data itself:
+This command result is very similar to the previous output, though you'll notice that the field spacing is neatly optimised to the data itself:

 ```nohighlight
 lxd-vm-1      Deployed